Jecielrb/Sunrise-Sunlight/README.md

 **NOTES**
 - OpenAI runs on model gpt3.5-turbo, updated API Key into new one (old one was revoked)
 - I have included a dockerfile in an attempt to dockerize the application.
 (MongoDB connection does not work currently, as it is a work in progress from me)
-- Application does not contain any front-end, so running on API platforms is preferred
+- Application does not contain any front-end, so testing on API platforms is preferred

 ✨ **Thank you!** ✨